Patient Engagement for Chronic Disease Management

 Enable shared decision-making and improve care coordination

-Patient-friendly care plans were developed in collaboration with Beth Israel Deaconess Medical Center (an affiliate of Harvard Medical School) based on a program called Passport to TRUST.
+Patient-facing care plans were developed in collaboration with Beth Israel Deaconess Medical Center (an affiliate of Harvard Medical School) based on a program called Passport to TRUST.
 They are used to support patients during transitions in care, such as post-discharge or between doctor’s visits.
 They are an essential tool for improving patient-provider communication and collaboration.

-Patient-friendly care plans are written in easy to understand lay-language to communicate to patients and to their personal circle of care:
+Patient-facing care plans are written in easy to understand lay-language to communicate to patients and to their personal circle of care:

 - Information about the patient’s condition